Dentamon/Crackware/README.md

+# Spoof Skins
+### This script allows you to unlock every skin for free!
+No golden eggs are needed!
 # Statefarm Client
 ### This client will help you easily kill your opponents in [shellshock.io](shellshock.io) with a lot of different hacks in one panel!
 # What we include